Jack Leslie Youth Environmental Grant

 - Be planned and implemented by youth

-Applications for the 2021 Jack Leslie Youth Environmental Grant will open November 2020 and close December 31, 2020.
-Grant will awarded in February 2021.
+Applications for the 2022 Jack Leslie Youth Environmental Grant will open November 2021.

 The Jack Leslie Youth Environmental Grant is supported by the Jack Leslie family, The Parks Foundation, The City of Calgary and Youth Central.